Shiv2k3/EZIndex/README.md

 <h2>Why are the methods statically typed for each Domain kind?</h2>
 If you didn't notice, Grid.CenterNode(...) was used to get the node.
-You may be wondering why it is defiend when its possible to defining a Domain parameter and have fewer methods.
-The reason for this is because this library may be used for calculating billions of nodes/indices, so defining a Domain parameter would require using a switch statement or conditional blocks for every call.
+You may be wondering why it is defiend when its possible to define a Domain parameter and have fewer methods.
+The reason for this is because this library may be used for calculating billions of nodes/indices, so defining a Domain parameter would require using a switch statement or a conditional block in every call.
 Due to this performance optimization/limitation, Grid/Lattice deifnes static hashing/reversing methods for each Domain kind.

 <h2>Lattice</h2>